-As a result, case law has developed to clarify both what is ‘reasonable’ and what will amount to ‘maintenance’ but just the parent/child relationship alone will not be enough.
+As a result, case law has developed to clarify both what is ‘reasonable’ and what will amount to ‘maintenance’.

 If this issue is affecting you, it is really important that you seek legal advice as soon as possible from a qualified professional who specialises in this complex area of the law.

 For more information on making a claim against an estate, please see our previous article: ‘Three Inheritance Claims That Can Be Made Even If A Will Is Valid’.
 If you’d like to learn more about what the law views as a ‘child of the family’, you can read more about that here.

 Given that many potential claimants under the 1975 Act are in financially straightened circumstances funding the legal costs for bringing these claims can be difficult.
 However, we are prepared to consider alternative funding arrangements in certain circumstances to assist 1975 Act claimants who are unable to pay their legal costs upfront.